patupar/sofia-lez-counterfactual/docs/research_log.md

 2024-09-27        14474      25804 sensor_community           21  999.9
 ```

 Inspection of the results fortunately report a low extreme value count.
 However, 696 records are equal or above 250µg/m³ which most likely is not plausible for the Sofia context.
 Furthermore repeated values of exactly 999.9µg/m³ from individual Sensor.Community sensors, including during the summer do not resemble genuine pollution episodes.
 Instead, corresponding to the upper measurement range of the SDS011 sensor and QC check -> likely indicates sensor saturation or malfunction.
 These observations should be omitted before moving on.
-In the context of this project, measurements ≥ 250 µg/m³ will be left out.
+For this project, daily PM₂.₅ means equal to or above 250 µg/m³ will be excluded from the analytical dataset.

 **Second run 03** [05.09.2026]
 After second run, no sensor-day combines FILTER and Sensor.Community data.
 All daily means ≥ 250 µg/m³ are removed.
 Running with the implemented changes, the number of accepted daily observations declined from 622,594 to 621,884 rather than by the full 822 observations.